 Find Your Future Forum is a one day program for diverse sophomores to learn more about BlackRock and our recruitment process.
-We offer two Find Your Future Forum events: one focused on technology opportunities and one which gives an overview of all our business areas.
+We offer Find Your Future Forum events in New York City, San Francisco and Atlanta.
 This opportunity is designed for undergraduate sophomores who self-identify as female, Black or African-American, Latino or Hispanic, Native-American, LGBTQ+ or disabled.
-These programs take place in New York City, San Francisco and Atlanta.

 Key diversity partners

 We are committed to cultivating and advancing diversity in all forms because we believe a wide range of perspectives and talent is crucial to creating a richer experience for our employees and a better outcomes for our diversified global client base.